lyndon160/Pi-Detect/README.md

-# Hardware
+# Requirements
-Usb camera
+USB camera

 Raspberry pi or other computer.

 #TODO
-Import a facial regonition algorithm so photos are only taken when a face is detected.
+Import a facial recognition algorithm so photos are only taken when a face is detected.

-Upload javascript webpage that live updates video.
+Upload Javascript webpage that live updates video.